 When you enter the suite, you are welcomed into a large living space.
 The entire suite is beautifully decorated in a mid-century modern style.
 There’s a big screen and a fireplace on the wall.
 This is perfect for relaxing and unwinding at the end of the day.

 Just off the living room is the bedroom.
 The bed was actually one of the most comfortable hotel beds I’ve slept on in a while.
-Opposite the bed is another large screen TV perfect for watching sports and betting on it by going to sites like 먹튀사이트…or the latest home renovation show if my wife grabs the remote first.
+Opposite the bed is another large screen TV perfect for watching sports…or the latest home renovation show if my wife grabs the remote first.

 The bathroom in the the suite was large and spacious.
-It had a dual sink vanity, a walk-in shower and a large bathtub from Commercial Tub Reglazing.
+It had a dual sink vanity, a walk-in shower and a large bathtub.

 The shower is larger than normal and has all of the toiletries you’ll need during your stay.